dexterklui/notes/Computer/test-driven-development.md

 #### What to refactor?

+##### Remove duplication

+First and foremost is to **remove duplication**.
+Actually the underlying problem is **dependency** between the code and the test.
+Since you just wrote the minimal code to make the test pass, your code depends on the particularities of the test case.
+Duplication is just the symptom of this dependency.
+Luckily, in the world of programming, removing duplication is enough to remove the dependency (unlike in real world, removing the symptom doesn't remove the disease).

+So what exactly is duplicated?
+Well usually it's some pieces of logic, or actual value of some constants being repeated in both the test and the code.

+##### Further Refactoring

-_Extract function_ refactoring is to move a piece of code into a separate function.
+E.g. _Extract function_ refactoring is to move a piece of code into a separate function.
 You do this when you find that the intention of a function does not align well with the implementation, e.g. when implementation do more than the intention, you extract the extra part into a separate function.
 This conforms